neurogym/neurogym/docs/envs.md

 ### AntiReach1D

+Doc:

-Logic: The agent has to move in the direction opposite to the one indicated by the observation.
+        The agent has to move in the direction opposite to the one indicated

+        by the observation.

+        dt: Timestep duration. (def: 100 (ms), int)

+        rewards:

+            R_CORRECT: given when correct. (def: +1., float)

+            R_FAIL: given when incorrect. (def: -0.1, float)

+        timing: Description and duration of periods forming a trial.

 Reference paper:

 [Look away: the anti-saccade task and the voluntary control of eye movement](https://www.nature.com/articles/nrn1345)

 Default Period timing (ms)

 fixation : constant 500

 reach : constant 500

 Tags: [perceptual](#perceptual), [steps action space](#steps-action-space)